Garapan / West Takpochao

 Garapan Watershed Warriors

-CRI Watershed Coordinator has been holding biweekly presentations with the 4th grade classes at Garapan Elementary School.
-Presentations have ranged from defining a watershed, to learning about coral life cycles.
+From 2014-2017, the CRI Watershed Coordinator held biweekly presentations with the 4th grade classes at Garapan Elementary School.
+Presentations ranged from defining a watershed, to learning about coral life cycles.

 Storm Drain Cleaning